kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The code using logical AND will only load the content onto the page if `getArticleInfo.readyState` equals `4` at the same time that `getArticleInfo.status` equals `200`.
 But if `getArticleInfo.readyState` equals `3` (meaning that data is still loading), it won't place content on the page.

-But since `getArticleInfo.readyState` equals `3`, it doesn't meet the the conditions set by the logical AND.
-So it will return the console error message anyway even though the the data's loading...that's (probabl) not what you want.
+But since `getArticleInfo.readyState` equals `3`, it doesn't meet the conditions set by the logical AND.
+So it will return the console error message anyway even though the data's loading...that's (probably) not what you want.

 Most developers simply don't add a console statement but your web application may require them.
 You'll probably want to write a few more `if/else` checks in those case, but doing that is out of the scope of this guide.